Florida Layoffs — September 2009

 | CROSSMARK Home Improvement Services | Jacksonville | 4 |

-The largest notice was filed by Morgan Research at its Orlando facility, reporting 136 affected workers.
+The most significant filing came from Morgan Research at its Orlando facility, reporting 136 affected workers.
 Rexam Beauty & Closures followed with 59 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Florida, with filings falling below both recent and year-ago levels.
+The numbers illustrate a easing in workforce disruptions across Florida, with filings falling below both recent and year-ago levels.
 The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Florida.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Florida WARN notices, browse layoffs by state, or download the full dataset.